oskaykaragulmez/oskaykaragulmez/README.md

 I'm Oskay, Data Engineer, guitarist, traveller, cat owner, passionate about learning new things and I'm sharing my projects, works here.

-Basically what I do as data engineer is get the data from A to B and all the engineering behind it to get clean, understandable, ready to use.
+Basically what I do is to get the data from A to B and all the engineering behind it to get clean, understandable, ready to use.
+With a passion for turning data into actionable insights, I lead cloud operations and data analytics projects that drive efficiency and performance.
 Moreover, I like to make things automate, make friends' lives easier and valuable :D

 Best,